 Once we, as a collaborative African NLP team, have trained baseline translation models for many of our languages, we combine our datasets and do transfer learning with fine-tuning across the languages.

 Write & submit a paper, with all of our work, to a top-tier NLP conference and in doing so, once and for all put Africa on the NLP map

-Current State of NLP from Africa
+Current State of NLP in Africa

 Even in the forums which aim to widen NLP participation, Africa is barely represented - despite the fact that Africa has over 2000 languages.
 The 4th Industrial revolution in Africa cannot take place in English.
 It is imperitive that NLP models be developed for the African continent